celery/celery/docs/faq.rst

 Can I disable prefetching of tasks?
 -----------------------------------

-**Answer**: The term prefetch must have confused you, as as in Celery it's only used to describe the task prefetching *limits*.
+**Answer**: The AMQP term "prefetch" is confusing, as it's only used to describe the task prefetching *limits*.

 Disabling the prefetch limits is possible, but that means the worker will